ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 \end{align}$$
 If you want some actual summary statistics to report, you could always take the mean, median or modes and with an HDI (the Bayesian equivalent of the confidence interval) of the separate Beta distributions.
 These are all available analytically.
 Computing the same for the difference distribution is likely only possible using samples, as discussed above.

-If you want to know more about Bayesian hypothesis testing, have a look at [Kruske (2013). *Bayesian Estimation Supersedes the t Test*](https://jkkweb.sitehost.iu.edu/articles/Kruschke2013JEPG.pdf) or the tutorials in the [`bayestestr`](https://easystats.github.io/bayestestR/) package.
+If you want to know more about Bayesian hypothesis testing, have a look at [Kruschke (2013). *Bayesian Estimation Supersedes the t Test*](https://jkkweb.sitehost.iu.edu/articles/Kruschke2013JEPG.pdf){{< cite "kruschkeBayesianEstimationSupersedes2013" >}} or the tutorials in the [`bayestestr`](https://easystats.github.io/bayestestR/) package.
 Otherwise, Count Bayesie has [another good post about a very similar problem](https://www.countbayesie.com/blog/2015/4/25/bayesian-ab-testing).

 Some good quantities to estimate include the,
 1. **Probability of Direction**: the amount of mass in the difference distribution greater than 0.0 (as computed above)